 - Keep track of the date you applied for an offer in compromise.
-The process can be lengthy but if the IRS does not reject, return, or withdraw it within 2 years, the offer is considered accepted.
+The process can be lengthy.
+But if the IRS does not reject, return, or withdraw it within two years, the offer is considered accepted.

 - If the IRS rejects your offer in compromise, apply again.
 The IRS’s reply will include the minimum offer you should make based on the financial data in your tax account.
-Request a transcript of your tax account to see if there are mistakes or omissions you need to correct.
+Request a transcript of your tax account to see if there are mistakes or omissions.

 - Submitting an offer in compromise will generally put levies and garnishments on hold.
 Nevertheless, the IRS may still file a federal tax lien on your property.